 3. Try different learning tactics

-Now I realise that this may alienate some of my readers, but I’m going to say it any way.
-I don’t like Titchmarsh.
-Can’t bear him.
-I used to read his column in Gardener’s World Magazine, and he just used to get on my nerves.
-He talked about weedkiller and fertilizer, and complicated procedures.
-Same with much of Gardener’s Question Time (except Chris Beardshaw.
-I love him).
-I listen to it, because it’s the only radio programme about gardening I know of, but Jeez Louise, it is depressing.
+A lot of gardening books talk about weedkiller and fertilizer, and complicated procedures.
+Gardener’s Question Time can be depressing.
 It’s all vine weevils and carrot root-fly and eradication of weeds.
 One question this week was whether a member of the audience who was fed up of hacking back shrubs should resort to paving, decking or concrete.
-This is why I turn to Monty, and Carol, and Vita, and Beth!
-(See Five inspirational garden writers for International Women’s Day) I want profusion and propagation and romance and reckless abandon!
+This is why I turn to Monty, Carol, and Sarah Raven (See Five inspirational garden writers for International Women’s Day).
+I want profusion and propagation and romance and reckless abandon!
 I want to try it out and see what happens, rather than poring over gardening manuals.
 My gardening books are for inspiration, not instructions.

 4. Replace the word ‘failing’ with ‘learning’.

 Gardeners kill plants.
 All the time.
 Seeds don’t germinate.
 They go leggy because we’ve sown them too early.
 Sometimes we prick out too soon, sometimes too late.
 We over-water.
 We don’t water at all.
 We think that the instructions on the packet might not be strictly necessary.
 Sometimes they are, sometimes they aren’t.
 This is experimentation.
 This is scientific discovery.
 It is important work.
 We are finding out what we can get away with.
 Because lots of gardening advice is wrong.
 It is wrong for our growing conditions, our climate, our garden or our temperament.
 We will only learn by failing.